 A ‘well baby’ comprehensive vision evaluation should take place around 6 months of age.
 Early detection is critical in preventing and treating vision conditions that can have lifelong effects.

-An evaluation should be sought sooner if you notice delays in development, if your infant has an eye that turns outward or inward (lasting more than a few seconds) or if you notice excessive rubbing of the eyes.
-These are indicators of abnormal visual development and should be evaluated by a developmental optometrist as soon as possible.
+An evaluation should be sought sooner if you notice any delays in development, if your infant has an eye that turns outward or inward (lasting more than a few seconds) or if you notice excessive rubbing of the eyes.
+These can be indicators of abnormal visual development and should be evaluated by an experienced optometrist as soon as possible.

 Visual Development Recommendations

 Adequate time spent on their tummy is crucial to the development of an infant’s motor skills.
-This tummy time helps develop neck and back muscles which lead to the proper development of the visual system.
-In particular it helps develop their focusing system, eye-hand coordination and bilateral integration of arms and legs.
+This tummy time helps strengthen neck and back muscles which lead to the proper development of the visual system.
+In particular, it helps develop their focusing system, eye-hand coordination and bilateral integration of arms and legs.

 0-3 months of age: